-- identification of significant natural systems, environmentally sensitive lands, wildlife habitat, and opportunities for the protection of open space; - determination of the average density in accordance with the Cluster Residential policies; - analysis of environmental matters such as wind and sunlight conditions, storm water management, artificial light generation, and impacts on significant natural systems, environmentally sensitive lands, and wildlife habitat; - analysis of open space and recreational needs and opportunities; - analysis of available centralized or decentralized servicing options; - analysis of the transportation networks; - analysis of the existing and compulsory active transportation network components; - analysis of visual impacts from within and outside of the proposed development; and - achievement of design that facilitates environmental sustainability, interconnected open space, efficient land development, aesthetically appropriate built form, and quality of life.
+- · identification of significant natural systems, environmentally sensitive lands, wildlife habitat, and opportunities for the protection of open space; - determination of the average density in accordance with the Cluster Residential policies: - · analysis of environmental matters such as wind and sunlight conditions, storm water management, artificial light generation, and impacts on significant natural systems, environmentally sensitive lands, and wildlife habitat; - analysis of open space and recreational needs and opportunities; - analysis of available centralized or decentralized servicing options; - analysis of the transportation networks; - analysis of the existing and compulsory active transportation network components; - · analysis of visual impacts from within and outside of the proposed development; and - · achievement of design that facilitates environmental sustainability, interconnected open space, efficient land development, aesthetically appropriate built form, and quality of life.

-- c) there is minimal impact on the natural environment, including air quality, natural vegetation, wildlife movement, and surface and groundwater hydrology; and - d) the agricultural development shall will follow best management practices for storm water runoff. - 7.28 Local plans shall include provisions for an Open Space Management Plan to ensure effective management, which includes: - a) identification of open spaces and associated improvements; - b) relationships between open spaces, municipal and environmental reserves; - c) phasing of development; - d) construction obligations; - e) operation and maintenance responsibilities; - mechanism for permanent conservation; and - any other relevant matters. - Cluster Residential development shall provide: 729 - a) a reduction in the overall development footprint through a permanent retention of a portion of developable land as open space;
+- c) there is minimal impact on the natural environment, including air quality, natural vegetation, wildlife movement, and surface and groundwater hydrology; and - d) the agricultural development shall follow best management practices for storm water runoff. - 7.28 Local plans shall include provisions for an Open Space Management Plan, which includes: - a) identification of open spaces and associated improvements; - b) relationships between open spaces, municipal and environmental reserves; - c) phasing of development; - d) construction obligations; - e) operation and maintenance responsibilities; - f) mechanism for permanent conservation; - g) any other relevant matters. - 7.29 Cluster Residential development shall provide: - a) a reduction in the overall development footprint through a permanent retention of a portion of developable land as open space; - b) a significant portion of open space that is publicly accessible and used for

-- b) a significant portion of open space that is publicly accessible and used for greenways, regional pathways, and/or trails; - c) an efficient, compact, walkable development area; - d) servicing and transportation efficiencies with minimized operational costs; - e) minimal impacts on adjacent agricultural operations; and - environmental best practices, interconnected open space, efficient development, and retention of rural character; and - g) instruments or other mechanisms to protect the open space from further residential development, such as a restrictive covenant or conservation easement. - 730 Cluster Residential development shall ensure that development supports the character of Springbank, is well designed, and conforms to current technical servicing requirements and master servicing plans and policies.
+- greenways, regional pathways, and/or trails: - c) an efficient, compact, walkable development area; - d) servicing and transportation efficiencies with minimized operational costs; - e) minimal impacts on adjacent agricultural operations; - f) environmental best practices, interconnected open space, efficient development, and retention of rural character: and - g) instruments or other mechanisms to protect the open space from further residential development, such as a restrictive covenant or conservation easement. - 7.30 Cluster Residential development shall ensure that development supports the character of Springbank, is well designed, and conforms to current technical servicing requirements and master servicing plans and policies. - 7.31 Cluster Residential development shall provide for well-designed public gathering places such as parks, open spaces, and community facilities.
+Gathering places should: - a) be safe, accessible, and attractive, with consideration for Crime Prevention Through Environmental Design (CPTED) principles: